sayef/bplus-tree/README.md

 #B+ Tree Data Insertion and Deletion
-My B+ Tree Tuotial Link: https://sketchingdream.wordpress.com/b-plus-tree-tutorial/ The source code is well commented to understand wich line does what We can take input from file or manually, both the process is same as follwoing:
+My B+ Tree Tuotial Link: https://sketchingdream.wordpress.com/b-plus-tree-tutorial/ The source code is well commented to understand which line does what We can take input from file or manually, both the process is same as follwoing:

 1. First give the number of pointers